rajansahu713/Polymonial-Regression-Using-Python/README.md

 Polynomial regression fits a nonlinear relationship between the value of x and the corresponding conditional mean of y, denoted E(y |x).

-#Problem
+# Problem
-In this polynomial regression problem we are predict the profit of a company
+In this polynomial regression problem we are predicting the profit of a company